hippiehunter/dblbook/src/common/variables.md

             data just_typed, int
             just_typed = 5
             Console.WriteLine(explicitly_typed_inited)
+            ;;In Traditional DBL, the following line would be an error if it wasn't commented:
+            ;;data another_declaration, a10, "hello data"
-            ;;in Traditional DBL the following line would be an error if it wasnt commented ;;See the note above about data declaration restrictions in Traditional DBL ;;data another_declaration, a10, "hello data"
+            ;;See the note above about data declaration restrictions in Traditional DBL. end
-        end
     end
 ```